 The Company's employees may participate in the Charter Communications, Inc. 401(k) Plan (the "401(k) Plan").
-Upon completion of the TWC Transaction, Charter assumed Legacy TWC's defined contribution plan, the TWC Savings Plan.
-In June 2016, the Company announced changes to both the 401(k) Plan and the TWC Savings Plan that were effective September 1, 2016 and effective January 1, 2017, the 401(k) Plan and TWC Savings Plan merged into one plan.
 Employees that qualify for participation can contribute up to 50% of their salary, on a pre-tax basis, subject to a maximum contribution limit as determined by the Internal Revenue Service.
 The Company's matching contribution is discretionary and is equal to 100% of the amount of the salary reduction the participant elects to defer (up to 6% of the participant's eligible compensation), excluding any catch-up contributions and is paid by the Company on a per pay period basis.
-The Company made contributions to the 401(k) plans totaling \$147 million, \$23 million and \$19 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The Company made contributions to the 401(k) plan totaling \$274 million, \$147 million and \$23 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 For employees who are not eligible to participate in the Company's long-term incentive plan and who are not covered by a collective bargaining agreement, the Company offers a contribution to the new Retirement Accumulation Plan ("RAP"), equal to 3% of eligible pay.
-The Company made contributions to the RAP totaling \$48 million for the year ended December 31, 2016.
+The Company made contributions to the RAP totaling \$139 million and \$48 million for the years ended December 31, 2017 and 2016, respectively.